-- Do the Lead PI, team, and institution have demonstrated expertise in managing large, distributed projects? - Does the Lead PI have demonstrated familiarity with LTER and with long-term environmental research? - · Does the Lead PI show evidence of effective leadership? - How well will the proposed activities foster the continued development of a broadly inclusive and cooperative LTER community? - Do the Lead PI and other personnel have experience communicating with diverse audiences? - Is there sufficient institutional capacity for the proposed effort? - Is a clear and convincing management plan presented? - Are novel or creative activities proposed that will advance the LTER Network?
+- Do the Lead PI, team, and institution have demonstrated expertise in managing large, distributed projects? - Does the Lead PI have demonstrated familiarity with LTER and with long-term environmental research? - Does the Lead PI show evidence of effective leadership? - Do the Lead PI and other personnel have a cogent plan and experience communicating with diverse audiences? - Is there sufficient institutional capacity for the proposed effort? - Is a clear and convincing management plan presented?